Dr. Margaret Caughy

 Meet our Graduate and Undergraduate Students -

-Ashley Walsdorf is a doctoral student in Human Development and Family Science and Marriage and Family Therapy.
+Ashley Walsdorf is a doctoral candidate in Human Development and Family Science and Marriage and Family Therapy.
 Her research focuses on the influence of socio-political climate, documentation status, and acculturative stress on Latino, immigrant children and families.
 She is a bilingual family therapist committed to addressing disparity within local immigrant communities through community work and advocacy.